royriojas/grunt-ez-frontend/README.md

 Release History
 ---------------

+*   __12/16/2013 - 0.2.5__:
+    - Added bannerFile property to ez-frontend.
+When especified the banner property is replaced by the contents of the file mentioned by bannerFile

 *   __12/16/2013 - 0.2.4__:
     - Renamed fileTemplate property of compile-templates task to template property, also added a property to read the fileTemplate from a file in the filesystem.